 One of the aesthetic benefits of Anavar is increased glycogen storage, causing bigger pumps (in and out of the gym).

-One solution for users combating excessive fluid retention in the muscles is to significantly lower carbohydrate intake, resulting in decreased intracellular fluid volume.
+One solution we have found to successfully combat excessive fluid retention is to significantly lower carbohydrate intake, resulting in decreased intracellular fluid volume.

-Another option is to take a diuretic; however, this isn’t recommended as bodybuilders may further strain their kidneys, increasing the risk of renal disorders (4).
+Another option is to take a diuretic; however, we do not recommend this as users can further strain their kidneys, increasing the risk of renal disorders (4).

 5. Kidney Toxicity

-The advantage to this is that there is less hepatic (liver) inflammation, and the disadvantage is that there is increased renal (kidney) inflammation.
+The advantage of this is that we find less hepatic (liver) inflammation, but the disadvantage is that we observe increased renal (kidney) inflammation.

-Thus, there is a risk of acute or chronic kidney injury should Anavar be abused i.e. taken in high dosages or for an excessively long time (beyond 8 weeks).
+Thus, Anavar presents a risk of acute or chronic kidney injury (5) should it be abused, i.e., taken in high dosages or for an excessively long time (beyond 8 weeks).

-For optimal kidney health, users should get regular checkups before, during and after Anavar cycles; to monitor serum creatinine levels.
+For optimal kidney health, we recommend users get regular checkups before, during, and after Anavar cycles to monitor serum creatinine levels.

-Also, the more diligent Anavar users are in regards to their cardiovascular health (performing regular cardio exercise, reducing sodium intake, etc.); the healthier their kidneys will be.
+Also, we notice that the more diligent Anavar users are in regard to their cardiovascular health (performing regular cardio exercise, reducing sodium intake, etc.), the healthier their kidneys are.

-This is because high blood pressure damages blood vessels in the kidneys, causing nephron tubules to die; which are the kidney cells needed to filter water out of the body.
+This is because high blood pressure damages blood vessels in the kidneys, causing nephron tubules to die, which are the kidney cells needed to filter water out of the body (6).

-Despite Anavar being a well-tolerated steroid by women, if taken in prolonged cycles (>5 weeks) or in high dosages (>10mg/day); masculinization can occur.
+Despite Anavar generally being a well-tolerated steroid by women, if taken in prolonged cycles (>5 weeks) or in high dosages (>10 mg/day), we have seen it cause masculinization.

-Such virilizing side effects can include a deepened voice, breast shrinkage, enlargement of the clitoris or/and hair growth (on the body).
-Menstrual cycles can also become irregular.
+Such virilizing side effects can include a deepened voice, breast shrinkage, enlargement of the clitoris, and hair growth on the body.
+Menstrual cycles can also become irregular (7).

-The best way to avoid virilization is to take conservative dosages and to use Anavar sporadically in cycles, rather than continuously using it for several months at a time.
+The best way to avoid virilization is to take conservative dosages and use Anavar sporadically in cycles rather than continuously using it for several months at a time.

-Furthermore, abusing Anavar or stacking it with highly toxic anabolic steroids is likely to exacerbate side effects — resulting in a downturn in health.
+Furthermore, we have seen bodybuilders who choose to abuse Anavar or stack it with highly toxic anabolic steroids exacerbate its side effects, resulting in a downturn in health.